rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 {{#include ../stickyimmix/src/blockmeta.rs:DefBlockMeta}}
 ```

-* `line_mark` is an array of boolean flags, one for each line in a
-block, to indicate whether it has been marked or not.
-* `block_mark` simply says whether the entire block has
-marked objects in it.
-If this is ever `false`, the entire block can be
-deallocated.
+This struct contains one member: a pointer to the start of the line mark area.

+The final byte in the line mark area will be used for an entire-block mark bit.

+_TODO diagram of block layout_

-This struct contains one function we will study:
+The struct `BlockMeta` contains one function we will study:

 ```rust,ignore
 {{#include ../stickyimmix/src/blockmeta.rs:DefFindNextHole}}